N-Laboratory/nuxt3-starter-guide-example/README.md

 }
 ```

-If you see below error message, fix override:vue like below.
+If you see below error message, modify overrides:vue like below.
 ```bash
 npm ERR!
 Invalid comparator: latest
 ```